 Why Do Consumers Leave Bad Reviews?

 A negative experience can have profound effects on customers’ perceptions of your business.
-Every negative review reflects a customer experience that was less than pleasant; when leaving reviews, dissatisfaction in that experience is the driving force behind negative reviews.
-When enough bad experiences are shared online, your brand’s reputation runs the risk of becoming damaged, eroding the trust each customer has in your business operation.
+Every negative review and negative link reflects a customer experience that was less than pleasant; when leaving reviews, dissatisfaction with that experience is the driving force behind negative reviews.
+When enough bad experiences are shared online and they start to appear on search engine results, your brand’s reputation runs the risk of becoming damaged, eroding the trust each customer has in your business operation.

 Bad customer experiences are not the only sources of negative reviews, however.
 In many cases, fake reviews or misleading, defamatory, or false accusations are left by disgruntled former employees, your competitors, or those who simply wish to pick on you and your business.
 These false reviews are not grounded in reality — in some cases, they read like personal rants — yet they represent a significant reputational risk.
 Every customer who reads such reviews is more likely to turn to your competitors, potentially shutting you out of business growth.